sugarac/Android-Tutorials-Summary/javascript-notes/5-questions.md

 1. **Can you explain “bind” to me?**

-This is a really great question, because it delves into the concept of this.
+This is a really great question, because it delves into the concept of **this**.
 You can basically drill the interviewee for quite some time on this, as it is a very large subject.
 You'll get a good sense of a programmer by having this discussion.

 1. **Can you explain how “closures” work to me?**